aroth-fastprotect/terra4d-webtracker/README.md

     * Select the new instance `<machine_name>` and copy the `Public DNS` entry; e.g. ec2-15-135-214-16.eu-central-1.compute.amazonaws.com
 * Go to the DNS management tool for your domain
     * Create a DNS-Record of type CNAME for "myhost.mydomain.com." and set the target to the `Public DNS` entry copied from the AWS console.
-    * Check if the DNS record works and can be correctly resolved.
+    * Check if the DNS record is working and can be correctly resolved.
     * Running `host myhost.mydomain.com.` on Linux should return for example:
         ```
         myhost.mydomain.com. is an alias for ec2-15-135-214-16.eu-central-1.compute.amazonaws.com
         ec2-15-135-214-16.eu-central-1.compute.amazonaws.com has address 15.135.214.16
         ```
-* start webtracker docker on AWS docker machine:
+* Start webtracker docker on AWS docker machine:
     * `docker-compose up -d`
     * This outputs the name of the newly created container; e.g. `terra4d-webtracker_webtracker_1`

+## Check webtracker service container
+* Run `eval $(docker-machine env <machine_name>)` in console
+* Go to the “terra4d-webtracker” directory (with the docker-compose.yml file)
+* Run `source aws_creds`
 * Run `docker exec -it terra4d-webtracker_webtracker_1 /bin/bash` to get a SSH console session on the new machine

+### Overall status
-* Run `/root/first-start.sh`
+* Run `systemctl status` to get the overall system status.
-    * This either gives a message like "myhost.mydomain.com has been correctly registered with Let's Encrypt." or results in an error message
-    "Failed to register myhost.mydomain.com with Let's Encrypt."
-    * In case of an failure most likely the DNS is not set up correctly.
-Please check that the DNS CNAME record is correct and can be successfully resolved.
-Sometimes DNS update might take some time to take effect.
+* `systemctl` shows the list of all services and their status.
+If the `webtracker-first-start.service` service fails the SSL certificate for the configured hostname and domain cannot be verified by Let's Encrypt and the machine uses a self-signed certificate.

+### Let's Encrypt issues
+* Check the Let's Encrypt log file; run `cat /var/log/letsencrypt/letsencrypt.log`
-    * To check the log file for the Let's Encrypt certification request
+    * The log file contains the data exchanged between the Let's Encrypt server and the docker container.
+Examine the log file and check the manual for Let's Encrypt or Certbot for guidance.
-        * run `cat /var/log/letsencrypt/letsencrypt.log`
+    * If certbot fails to register the docker on Let's Encrypt service the DNS name is not working and you get an error when accessing the machine via HTTPs.
-    * After you corrected the issue, please repeat to run the above command.
+    * After you corrected the issue, please repeat to run `systemctl restart webtracker-first-start.service`.
+This will repeat the registeration process.
+If the registeration was previously successful, the script refuses register again.

-* Check if everything is working fine:
-    * `docker exec -it terra4d-webtracker_webtracker_1 /bin/bash`
+### Restart webtracker services
-    * `systemctl status`
+* Run `systemctl status` to get the overall system status.
 * This should report system is running normally, if some service is not running use:
 * `/usr/bin/restart-webtracker`

-    * `systemctl` shows the list of all services and their status.
-The `webtracker-first-start.service` service fails if the certificate for the configured hostname and domain cannot be verified by Let's Encrypt.
-Restarting this service using `systemctl restart webtracker-first-start.service` after you fixed the DNS configuration/records attempts to request the SSL certificate from Let's Encrypt again.
+### Get version
+* Visit the web page `https://<myhost.mydomain.com>/` returns a web page with the version of the webtracker service.
+* Use `https://<myhost.mydomain.com>/version` to retrieve technical version information (as JSON).

 ## Update webtracker container
 * Run `eval $(docker-machine env <machine_name>)` in console